TIE fighter: Subsequent films

-Designers for The Force Awakens (2015) had numerous discussions about how much to "update" the TIE fighter for the first sequel film set 30 years after Return of the Jedi.
+Several new TIEs appear in the sequel trilogy.
+Designers for The Force Awakens (2015) had discussed how much to "update" the TIE fighter for the first sequel film, which is set 30 years after Return of the Jedi.
 They retained the starfighter's design but altered its aesthetic to suggest improvements to the vessel's manufacturing process and materials.
+Kylo Ren's TIE silencer in The Last Jedi (2017) was based on the TIE interceptor, but stretched further to make it appear more aggressive.
+The design is also meant to echo the aggressive design of the character's mask.
+The TIE dagger in The Rise of Skywalker (2019) is conceived as the next evolution of the original TIE fighter, with its triangular wings reminiscent of the outline of a Star Destroyer.